(CNN) -- Here's a look at oil spill disasters. Spill estimates vary by source.

 4. March 2, 1992 - A Fergana Valley oil well in Uzbekistan blows out, spilling 88 million gallons of oil.

-5. February 4, 1983 - An oil well in the Nowruz Oil Field in Iran, blows out and begins spilling oil into the Persian Gulf.
-One month later an Iraqi air attack increases the amount of oil spilled to 80 million gallons of oil.
+5. February 1983 - An oil well in the Nowruz Oil Field in Iran begins spilling oil.
+One month later, an Iraqi air attack increases the amount of oil spilled to approximately 80 million gallons of oil.

-6. August 6, 1983 - The Castillo de Bellver, a Spanish tanker, catches fire near Cape Town, South Africa, spilling 78.5 million gallons of oil.
+6. August 6, 1983 - The Castillo de Bellver, a Spanish tanker, catches fire near Cape Town, South Africa, spilling more than 78 million gallons of oil.

-7. March 16, 1978 - The Amoco Cadiz tanker runs aground near Port Sall, France, spilling 68.7 million gallons of oil.
+7. March 16, 1978 - The Amoco Cadiz tanker runs aground near Portsall, France, spilling more than 68 million gallons of oil.

-8. November 10, 1988 - The British-owned tanker, the Odyssey, breaks apart during a storm, spilling 43.1 million gallons of oil approximately 700 miles east-northeast of Newfoundland, Canada.
+8. November 10, 1988 - The tanker Odyssey breaks apart during a storm, spilling 43.1 million gallons of oil northeast of Newfoundland, Canada.

 9. July 19, 1979 - The Atlantic Empress and the Aegean Captain tankers collide near Trinidad and Tobago.
 The Atlantic Empress spills 42.7 million gallons of oil.
 On August 2, the Atlantic Empress spills an additional 41.5 million gallons near Barbados while being towed away.

-March 23, 1990 - Captain Joseph J. Hazelwood is acquitted of all but one misdemeanor (negligent discharge of oil.
+March 22, 1990 - Captain Joseph Hazelwood is acquitted of all but one misdemeanor, negligent discharge of oil.
 Hazelwood is later sentenced to 1,000 hours of cleaning around Prince William Sound and is fined $50,000.

 September 16, 1994 - A federal jury orders Exxon to pay $5 billion in punitive damages to fishermen, businesses and property owners affected by the oil spill.

-December 6, 2002 - U.S. District Judge Russel Holland reduces the original damages award to $4 billion.
+December 6, 2002 - U.S. District Judge H. Russel Holland reduces the award to $4 billion.

 June 25, 2008 - The U.S. Supreme Court cuts the $2.5 billion punitive damages award to $507.5 million.

-BP Gulf Oil Spill: April 20, 2010 - (10:00pm) An explosion occurs on board the Transocean Ltd Deepwater Horizon oil rig stationed in the Gulf of Mexico.
-Of the 126 workers aboard the oil rig, contracted by BP, 11 are killed.
+BP Gulf Oil Spill April 20, 2010 - An explosion occurs aboard BP contracted Transocean Ltd Deepwater Horizon oil rig stationed in the Gulf of Mexico.
+Of the 126 workers aboard the oil rig, 11 are killed.

 May 2, 2010 - President Barack Obama tours oil spill-affected areas and surveys efforts to contain the spill.

-May 26, 2010 - BP starts procedure known as "top kill," which attempts to pump enough mud down into the well to eliminate the upward pressure from the oil and clear the way for a cement cap to be put into place.
+May 26, 2010 - BP starts a procedure known as "top kill," which attempts to pump enough mud down into the well to eliminate the upward pressure from the oil and clear the way for a cement cap to be put into place.
 The attempt fails.

 June 16, 2010 - BP agrees to create a $20 billion fund to help victims affected by the oil spill.

-August 3, 2010 - Tests begin for "static kill" to permanently seal the oil well.
+August 3, 2010 - BP begins the operation "static kill" to permanently seal the oil well.

-January 11, 2011 - The National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling releases a report stating that the Deepwater Horizon rig leaked 4.9 million barrels (210 million gallons) of oil during 2010.
+January 11, 2011 - The National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling releases their full report stating that the explosion of the Deepwater Horizon rig launched the worst oil spill in U.S. history, 210 million gallons.

 September 14, 2011 - The final federal report is issued on the Gulf oil spill.
 It names BP, Transocean and Halliburton as sharing responsibility for the deadly explosion that resulted in the April 2010 Gulf of Mexico oil spill.